Dhruv-Aga/Dhruv-Aga/README.md

 * 🧐   Interested in full stack.
 Recent focus on backend.
-* 💼   Upcoming Back End Engineer at MNC.
+* 💼   Full Stack Engineer at Startup.
 * 🎓   Bachelor of Engineering in Computer Science and Engineering, GPA 7.8/10.0.
 * 🌱   Currently learning Math & AI.
 * 📚   Reading more about Python, Coding and how the computer works.